na-na-hi/renget/archive/ChrPrompt.md

 **Sneasel**
 Have you ever gone too far teasing Booker?
+>C’mon, you’re really gonna make me talk about that?
+I mean, I know how to answer, but I really don’t wanna talk about it... alright, alright, stop pestering me.
+I’ll spill.
+See, thing is, one time, I kinda sorta pretended like I was... maybe gonna eat him.
+There, happy?
+What?
+You want more details?
+[Well, if it’ll get you to leave me alone, I guess I can talk some more about it...](https://rentry.org/c5e2a)
 Have you ever killed?
 If not, would you?
 >Huh?
 What kinda question is that?
 Planning to tattle to Magnezone if I say ‘yes’?
 Well, sorry to disappoint, but the answer’s no. Never killed another Pokemon—not an intelligent one, that is.
 See, here’s the thing... back home, there was this type of Pokemon we called wild Pokemon, kinda partway between ferals and intelligent ones like you and me.
 They acted like ferals but didn’t fade into smoke when killed, so we could hunt them for stuff like meat, bones, and pelts.
 I’ve killed plenty of those along with my tribemates, but I’ve never killed an intelligent Pokemon.
 Now for the other question: would I kill one?
 Not sure.
 We had rules against that sorta thing back home, but there were some cases where it was okay to kill, like if your life was in really serious danger.
 So I think I could kill if I had to protect myself or someone I cared about, like Booker.
 But aside from that...
 I’d rather not do it.
 I dunno, it... just feels kinda weird and wrong.
 Is there anyone in the guild you'd like to spar with?